Toward Neural-Network-Guided Program Synthesis and Verification: Predicate Synthesis from Positive/Negative Examples

 Our intention in choosing the four-layer NN in Figure~\ref{fig:3layerNN} is to force the NN to recognize qualifiers (i.e., linear inequality constraints) in the second layer (i.e., the first hidden layer), and to recognize an appropriate Boolean combination of them in the third and fourth layers.
 The sigmoid function was chosen as the activation function of the second layer to make it difficult for the NN to propagate information on the inputs besides information about linear inequalities, so that we can extract linear inequalities only by looking at the weights and biases for the hidden nodes in the second layer.
 Note that the output of each hidden node in the second layer is of the form:

-Since the output of the sigmoid function is very close to \(0\) or \(1\) except around \(b+w_1\,x_1+\cdots+w_k\,x_k=0\), only information about \(b+w_1\,x_1+\cdots+w_k\,x_k>c\) for small \(c\)'s may be propagated to the second layer.
+Since the output of the sigmoid function is very close to \(0\) or \(1\) except around \(b+w_1\,x_1+\cdots+w_k\,x_k=0\) and input data \(x_1,\ldots,x_k\) take discrete values, only information about \(b+w_1\,x_1+\cdots+w_k\,x_k>c\) for small \(c\)'s may be propagated to the second layer.
+In other words, the hidden nodes in the second layer can be expected to recognize ``features'' of the form \(b+w_1\,x_1+\cdots+w_k\,x_k>c\), just like the initial layers of DNNs for image recognition tend to recognize basic features such as lines.
 The third and fourth layers are intended to recognize a (positive) Boolean combination of qualifiers.
-We expect the use of two layers (instead of only one layer) for this task makes it easier for NN to recognize Boolean formulas in DNF or CNF.\footnote{According to the experimental results reported later, however, the three-layer NN as depicted in Figure~\ref{fig:nn} also seems to be a good alternative.} Notice that the conjunction \(x\land y\) and the disjunction \(x\lor y\) can respectively be approximated by \(\sigmoid(\beta(x+y-\frac{3}{2}))\) and \(\sigmoid(\beta(x+y-\frac{1}{2}))\) for a sufficiently large positive number \(\beta\).
+We expect the use of two layers (instead of only one layer) for this task makes it easier for NN to recognize Boolean formulas in DNF or CNF.\footnote{According to the experimental results reported later, however, the three-layer NN as depicted in Figure~\ref{fig:nn} also seems to be a good alternative.
+It is left for future work to test whether NNs with more than four layers are useful for our task.} Notice that the conjunction \(x_1\land \cdots \land x_k\) and the disjunction \(x_1\lor \cdots \lor x_k\) can respectively be approximated by \(\sigmoid(\beta(x_1+\cdots+x_k-\frac{2k-1}{2}))\) and \(\sigmoid(\beta(x_1+\cdots+x_k-\frac{1}{2}))\) for a sufficiently large positive number \(\beta\).

 For the loss function of the NN, there are various candidates.
 In the experiments reported later, we tested the mean square error function (the average of \((o_i - \ell_i)^2\), where \(o_i\) is the output of NN for the \(i\)-th training data, and \(\ell_i\) is the corresponding label) and the mean of a logarithmic error function (the average of \(-\log(1-|o_i-\ell_i|)\)).\footnote{We actually used \(-\log(\max(1-|o_i-\ell_i|,\epsilon))\) for a small positive number \(\epsilon\), to avoid the overflow of floating point arithmetic.}